karllhughes/learn/_posts/2022-02-17-how-to-become-a-ghostwriter.md

 ## What Is A Ghostwriter?

 A ghostwriter refers to people who create written work with no official byline.
-By writing blog posts, tutorials, articles, or technical articles in the style of their employer, \[ghostwriters produce written work](<https://elnacain.com/blog/ghostwriter/>) that officially belongs to another person.
+By writing blog posts, tutorials, articles, or technical articles in the style of their employer,[ghostwriters produce written work](<https://elnacain.com/blog/ghostwriter/>) that officially belongs to another person.
 Ghostwriting work can be full time, part-time, or contractual, depending on your income and time goals.
 Writers create copy, submit by the deadline, and receive payment once edits are complete.
 There are two parties involved:

 * Authors: Those who take credit for the work produced.